Not the Whole Story

 Gathered on the carpet as a class, we took turns sharing our thinking generated from See-Know-Care About.
 Together, we reflected on the uncovered differences in our thinking.

 When reflecting on my students’ thinking, I wondered if their inability to consider the writer’s perspective was owing to his being invisible to them.
-By that I mean that Thornton Wilder wasn’t physically present in our reading circle as we investigated the big ideas in Our Town.
-I began to wonder if my students would be more apt to consider Wilder’s perspective if he would join our reading circle in the flesh.
+By that I mean that O. Henry wasn’t physically present in our reading circle as we investigated the big ideas in The Cop and the Anthem.
+I began to wonder if my students would be more apt to consider Henry’s perspective if he would join our reading circle in the flesh.
 Besides this not being a realistic possibility, it also raised a larger concern.
-I worried that Wilder’s physical absence in our space translated to his perspective not being heard which, in turn, meant his voice went uncounted and–worse yet–not even on the radar of my students’ thinking.
+I worried that Henry’s physical absence in our space translated to his perspective not being heard which, in turn, meant his voice went uncounted and–worse yet–not even on the radar of my students’ thinking.
 I further worried about the larger implications of this on a global scale.
 I wondered if my students were disinclined or unable to consider the perspectives of other members of our global family–e.g., Syrian refugees, the guerrilla soldier in their native El Salvador–if they weren’t present in our immediate physical space.
 My hope with this lesson was to invite my learners to engage and reflect on the importance of mindful perspective-taking as well as consider the very real limitations.

-We had two intentions with this artwork.
+We had two intentions with the chosen artwork.
 We wanted to use a piece that lent itself to perspective taking, and we wanted to be able to reflect on the differences we noticed in the lesson when used with Anne’s learners and mine.
-Elizabeth and Anne had already used A Woman Eating and so we thought it best to keep that a constant.
+Elizabeth and Anne had already used A Woman Eating, and so we thought it best to keep that a constant.
+Having tangible items in front of us through which we considered different perspectives was hugely helpful.
+Being able to name the various perspectives represented by the images of A Woman Eating from different angles made the idea of perspective taking much more concrete for my learners.

 I made my decisions with these lessons based on three factors: time, my students’ needs, and the learning goals.
 I knew that we would have a shorter amount of time in which to execute the lesson, which meant that we would have to edit it down a bit.
 More editing happened as a result of considering my students’ needs.
 Many of my learners are responsible for taking care of multiple younger siblings at home after school, meaning that homework is not necessarily a priority.
 Anne’s students did a lot of their reading at home before Elizabeth visited their classroom.
 However, I knew that we’d need to spend a large chunk of time unpacking the text together in class.
 I was also concerned that the text might be too elevated for my learners (especially considering that English is their second language) given the short amount of time we’d have together for reading it.
 I decided to adapt portions of the short story in the interest of accommodating both of these elements.
 With every edit I did, I always kept the learning goals in the forefront of my mind so that every decision I made promoted perspective-taking among my learners.